Norman Payson Sells 8,330 Shares of Progyny, Inc. (NASDAQ:PGNY) Stock

-Progyny, Inc. (NASDAQ:PGNY) Director Norman Payson sold 8,330 shares of the firm’s stock in a transaction that occurred on Wednesday, January 5th.
-The stock was sold at an average price of $46.99, for a total transaction of $391,426.70.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Progyny, Inc. (NASDAQ:PGNY) Director Norman Payson sold 8,330 shares of Progyny stock in a transaction on Wednesday, January 12th.
+The shares were sold at an average price of $46.52, for a total transaction of $387,511.60.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

 Norman Payson also recently made the following trade(s):